-“Cornell Cinema has always been a hub of interdisciplinary programming, but our new financial stability, thanks to increased support from the College of A & S, has afforded us the time to make even more connections across campus to realize the full educational potential of the films we screen,” she said.
+“Cornell Cinema has always been a hub of interdisciplinary programming, but our new financial stability, thanks to increased support from the College of Arts & Sciences, has afforded us the time to make even more connections across campus to realize the full educational potential of the films we screen,” she said.

 Other highlights at Cornell Cinema this semester:

 - Steamboat Bill Jr., Feb.
 15, 2 p.m. and The Wheels of Chance, Feb.
 15, 4:30 p.m.: These silent films will be accompanied by Dr. Philip Carli, who has toured extensively as a film accompanist throughout North America and Europe.